robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 ---

-Now make a change to the template and validate the package again:
+Make a change to the template:

 ```yaml
 #...